ash-project/ash/documentation/topics/reference/expressions.md

 ## Templates

-Most of the time, when you are using an expression, you will actually be creating a *template*.
+When creating expressions within DSL modules, you will typically be creating a *template*.
 In this template, you have a few references that can be used, which will be replaced before the expression is evaluated.
 The following references are available:

 ```elixir
 ^actor(:key) # equivalent to `get_in(actor || %{}, [:key])`